Programmatic Advertising

 What is Ad Viewability in Programmatic Advertising

-Picture this: you hang a poster in a crowded room, but most people never look in its direction.
-The message is there, perfectly printed, yet it goes unnoticed.
-Many publishers face the same problem in programmatic advertising when impressions are delivered but never genuinely viewed.
+Picture this: you hang a poster in a crowded room, but most people never look its way.
+The message exists and prints perfectly, yet it goes unnoticed.
+Similarly, many publishers face this problem in programmatic advertising: ads load and count as impressions but never actually appear on screen.

 What is Ad Viewability?

-Ad viewability represents the percentage of served impressions that had a real chance to be seen by a user.
+Ad viewability measures the percentage of served impressions that users had a real chance to see.

-The IAB viewability definition sets the baseline: for an ad to be considered viewed, at least 50% of the banner or creative must display on screen for more than one second.
-For video, the threshold is 50% in view for at least two seconds.
+The IAB viewability definition sets the baseline.
+An ad is considered viewed when at least 50% of the banner or creative appears on screen for more than 1 second.
+For video ads, at least 50% of the creative must remain in view for at least 2 seconds.

 These standards matter because advertisers evaluate inventory quality through viewability.
 A low rate signals that ads load in positions users rarely reach or remain hidden due to layout or behavior.

-Among the sites analyzed in industry studies, a direct correlation exists between effective CPM (eCPM) and ad viewability.
+Among the sites analyzed in industry studies, there is a direct correlation between effective CPM (eCPM) and ad viewability.
 Publishers with average viewability above 50% reportedly drew “significantly higher eCPMs (almost double)” compared to those with viewability below 50%.

 Our data at Sevio also shows a clear pattern, where publishers with stronger ad viewability consistently benefit from higher CPMs, confirming the direct relationship between viewable inventory and demand strength.